ABOUT THE GMVUAC

 BRIEF HISTORY OF UNINCORPORATED AREA COUNCILS AND THE EVOLUTION OF THE UNINCORPORATED KING COUNTY COMMUNITY SERVICE AREA PROGRAM

-Unincorporated Area Councils, such as the GMVUAC, have a long and beneficial history in serving as a community forum and voice for area residents regarding their concerns and issues with respect to King County governance, and how local and State policies and programs affect our rural area and its environs.
-In 2012 the King County Council enacted a modified approach to community involvement that focused its resources on large and all-encompassing Unincorporated Community Service Areas, but still with great reliance on the continuation of individual Unincorporated Area Councils as a strong advocate in each of these newly designated and larger County service areas.
-In support of the 2012 legislation, King County Council staff prepared a very comprehensive background report that may be read here: Revised Staff Report 2012-0267 0268 0374 Community Service Areas.
+Unincorporated Area Councils (UACs), such as the GMVUAC, have a long and beneficial history in serving as a community forum and voice for area residents regarding their concerns and issues with respect to King County governance, and how local and State policies and programs affect our rural area and its environs.
+On August 14, 1995, the King County Council (KCC) passed Motion #9643 that implemented the Citizen Participation Initiative (CPI) established by the KC Executive in EO PRE 7-1.
+KCC Motion #9643 Under this Motion and the CPI, it became the official policy of King County to acknowledge, recognize, and cooperatively work with UACs that met certain criteria.
+On May 28, 1996, the KCC passed Motion #9860 that formally accepted the Greater Maple Valley Area Council (now GMVUAC) as an official UAC.
+KCC Motion #9860 However, in 2012 the KCC enacted a modified approach to community involvement that focused its resources on large and all-encompassing Unincorporated Community Service Areas, but still with great reliance on the continuation of individual UACs as a strong advocate in each of these newly designated and larger County service areas.
+In support of the 2012 legislation, KCC staff prepared a very comprehensive background report that may be read here: Revised Staff Report 2012-0267 0268 0374 Community Service Areas.
 The actual County Motion #13732 that passed enacting the now operative Unincorporated King County Community Service Area Program may be read here: KC Motion 13732 re UCSA and UAC Revision.
 The Unincorporated King County Community Service Area map may be viewed here: Unincorporated King County Community Service Areas_08 25 2016.

 UNINCORPORATED AREA COUNCIL SERVICE AREA MAPS